oracle/rwloadsim/docs/YOUROWNWL.md

 exactly the approach, and is therefore good as a starting point for you own workload.

-The [provied oltp workload](../workloads/OLTP.md) is an example of a workload that uses many features of rwloadsim in combination with shell scripts.
+The [provided oltp workload](../workloads/OLTP.md) is an example of a workload that uses many features of rwloadsim in combination with shell scripts.
 If you want to understand this in details, it is recommended to start with the core shell script, oltpcore available in the bin directory.